Holiday rentals in Boston

 As one of the United States' oldest settlements, the New England city of Boston is thick with history.
 Downtown's mazelike map of one-way streets alludes to a time when travel meant horseback, and you can still wander the well-worn cobblestone pathways that ribbon through Beacon Hill — Acorn Street is an especially popular photo op.
 Harvard University in Cambridge has been around since 1636, and Boston Harbor still hosts reenactments of its infamous Boston Tea Party.

 But history isn’t the only reason to visit the capital of Massachusetts.
 There are baseball games at Fenway Park, exhibits to explore at the Museum of Fine Art, and picnic opportunities at Boston Common.
 Next to the Common, the Public Garden features leisurely rides on the paddle-operated Swan Boats, operating on the pond since 1877.

 Cocktail bars and creative cafes serve up drinks on both sides of the Charles River.
 For freshly shucked oysters and Boston clam chowder, downtown is hard to beat.

-When is the best time to stay in a vacation rental in Boston?
+The best time to stay in a holiday rental in Boston

 Boston enjoys a temperate East Coast summer, with warm — but not too hot — weather that’s perfectly suited for outdoor activities.
 It’s an excellent time to go sailing on the harbour, grab lunch in the sunshine, or wander through Downtown Boston.
 Boston Harborfest — one of the biggest Independence Day celebrations in the States — takes over around the Fourth of July, with fireworks, live music, and an assortment of historical family-friendly events.